 [Caroline] Yes, I definitely agree.
 I think Vanessa would really believe in our mission because if this happened to either one of us, I know she would work to make sure this didn’t happen to anyone else.
-The first time I remember being catcalled was actually when I was with Vanessa, walking down a street in Rome, Italy when we were in our early teenage years.
-To think that we were barely highschoolers yet and we already had an experience of feeling uncomfortable in the company of men is pretty unsettling.
+The first time I remember being catcalled was when I was with Vanessa, walking down a street when we were in our early teenage years.
+To think that we were barely high schoolers and we already had an uncomfortable experience around men is pretty unsettling.
 As adults, we often had conversations about gender inequality, whether it was talking about moments at work when we experienced sexism or sharing a story about feeling unsafe walking home at night in NYC.
 Vanessa would be so proud and impressed with our hard work during the most difficult year of our lives.
 I know she would also feel so honored that thousands of people have joined our fight for a world where women live boldly and fearlessly.

 [Caroline] What do you think?